 (Adapted from a resource provided by Boroondara Council)

 If any trees need to be removed for the development, each tree will be replaced by 2-3 new trees.
 Trees on the southern boundary of the development that needs to be removed will be replaced with mature trees that will be 3-4 metres tall on the day of installation and will grow to approximately 10 metres tall.

 Homes Victoria will build a replacement carpark next to the existing carpark.
 Homes Victoria are in discussions with Boroondara Council about the final design of the replacement carpark.
 Public parking will be made available at the adjacent University of Melbourne campus as an interim solution once construction on the new carpark commences.

 The latest plans are now available on the Engage Victoria website (engage.vic.gov.au/bills-street-hawthorn-redevelopment).
 They include artist impressions, site plans, elevations, shadow diagrams, and traffic assessment reports and data.

-If you have any questions, email email@example.com and cc: firstname.lastname@example.org so that the Hawthorn Electorate Office can stay up to date with the community's response to this exciting development.
+If you have any questions, email email@example.com and cc: firstname.lastname@example.org so that the Hawthorn Electorate Office.

 9882 4088 | email@example.com

 Suite 1, 197-199 Riversdale Road, Hawthorn VIC 3122